waynephillips/cloud-native-development/docs/devops/overview.md

 A Prod environment is where the live application lives.

+Dev, Test and Prod environments typically have the same configurations, ensuring consistency across environment and reducing the number of failed deployments in Prod.

 ### Application Delivery Pipeline
 The following diagram describes the application delivery workflow:
 ![Application Delivery Pipeline](images/app-delivery-pipeline.png)